cepdnaclk/e20-3yp-Smart-Canteen-Management-System/README.md

   HTML, CSS, JavaScript, PHP – These technologies are used for building a responsive and interactive user interface for customers and cafeteria management.

 - **Embedded Systems:**
-  Arduino, IoT – These systems are used to control inventory and manage physical devices, such as stock counters, smart dispensers, and sensor-based inventory tracking.
+  Rasberry PI, IoT – These systems are used to control inventory and manage physical devices, such as stock counters, smart dispensers, and sensor-based inventory tracking.

 - **Network Security:**
   SSL/TLS encryption for secure communication – Ensures that data exchanged between the customer and the cafeteria system remains encrypted and safe from potential security breaches.